chengchengcode/nanshan1m-pipeline/README.md

-# Nanshan 1m telescope pipeline
-pipeline for Nanshan 1 meter telescope
+# pipeline for Nanshan 1 meter telescope

+My pipelie is in NanShan1m-pipeline.ipynb

+The process is quite straightforward.

+I should check the results for every step.